COVID-19 in Delhi: 357 fresh cases, 11 deaths; positivity rate 0.50 pc | Health

 Delhi Health Minister Satyendar Jain had earlier said that the positivity rate had been below one per cent for the past several days, indicating improvement in the pandemic situation here.

-These 357 new cases came out the 70,745 tests conducted the previous day, including 37,812 RT-PCR tests and 32,933 rapid antigen tests, according to the latest bulletin issued by the Delhi Health Department.
+These 357 new cases came out of the 70,745 tests conducted the previous day, including 37,812 RT-PCR tests and 32,933 rapid antigen tests, according to the latest bulletin issued by the Delhi health department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)